-19.1 User Authentication and Identity management
+11.1 User Authentication and Identity Management

-Identity management and user authentication in MetalK8s is driven by the integration of kube-apiserver and Dex (an OIDC provider).
+In MetalK8s, user authentication and identity management are driven by the integration of kube-apiserver and Dex, an OpenID Connect (OIDC) provider.

-Kubernetes API enables OpenID Connect (OIDC) as one authentication strategy (it also supports certificate-based authentication) by trusting Dex as an OIDC Provider.
+Kubernetes API enables OIDC as one authentication strategy (it also supports certificate-based authentication) by trusting Dex as an OIDC provider.